zarillion/handynotes-plugins/docs/core/nodes.md

 ```

 ### Default Properites
-All Node classes have the following properties by default:
+`ns.node.Node` has the following properties by default:

 * `label` (string) (*default: 'UNKNOWN'*)
   * The title shown in the tooltip when hovering this node.